'Gi Joes are not real American Heroes, 'Forgotten Heroes' are!!!'

 |

-Thanks Jack for showing us in a different light than we normally are.
-One thing you
+showing us in a different light than we normally are.
+One thing you can surely do

-can surely do is to say that the first Nam Vet to watch it will guarantee that all
+is to say that the first Nam Vet to watch it will guarantee that all that I have

-that I have read about FORGOTTEN HEROES is true and highly recommended by me Mike
+read about FORGOTTEN HEROES is true and highly recommended by me Mike Rozar, Combat

-Rozar, Combat Vietnam Veteran, 1970/1971 Americal Division.
-I think you did an awesome
+Vietnam Veteran, 1970/1971 Americal Division.
+I think you did an awesome job on the

-job on the movie Jack!
-Thanks again for sticking by your guns and putting this out
+movie Jack!
+Thanks again for sticking by your guns and putting this out for the Vietnam

 |